 As individuals we are more alike than we are different, irrespective of our backgrounds, ethnicities, beliefs or cultures.

 When trying to find an appropriate word to encompass this I spent some time trying to find a word that already existed, but nothing seemed to quote fit.
-I eventually created a ‘placeholder word’ which I could use until I found a real alternative, but the word gradually grew on me and became more natural.
+I eventually created a ‘placeholder word’ which I could use until I found a real alternative, but the word gradually began to gain meaning and feel natural as a word to describe a core belief in shared humanity and harmony.

 The word has been created from the following words:

-The word is therefore an attempt to communicate the concept that humans are fundamentally all the same and that all people are equal and should live in peace together.
-It felt appropriate to use root words from a variety of cultures and languages around the world as it helps to convey the concept of every culture having something to offer.
+The word is therefore an attempt to communicate the concept that humans are fundamentally all the same.
+It felt appropriate to use root words from a variety of cultures and languages around the world as it helps to convey the concept of many cultures coming together as one.

 I’m sure many could criticise the etymology of the word.
-I am not a professional linguist, just a person who wanted to find a word to express a concept.
-The importance lies in the concept, not the word, so I’m sticking with it for now.
+I am not a professional linguist, just a person who wanted to find a word to express an idea.
+The importance lies in the concept, not the word, so I would appeal to you to focus on that.
+Words are just ways of communicating ideas after all.

 0 Comments